xyxj1024/xyxj1024.github.io/_posts/2022-11-20-debt-overhang.md

 $$V_{D} = V = \int_{s_{a}}^{\infty} q(s) [V(s) - I]\,\mathrm{d}s.$$

-The firm's balance sheet appears as follows after exercising the investment option with $I$ amount of debt raised (assume debt matures after the investment opportunity):
+The firm's balance sheet appears as follows after exercising the investment option with $I$ amount of debt raised (assume debt matures after the investment decision; in some literature, this may be seen as senior long-term debt[^2]):

 |---
 | **Assets** | **Liabilities**